Admiral Sir

 white, governor of Scarborough-castle, one of the elder brethren of the

-trinity-house, and governor of Greenwich-hospital, at his country seat, the Vache, in Buckinghamshire, on the 19th of
+trinity-house, and governor of Greenwich-hospital, at his country seat, the Vache, in Buckinghamshire, on

-March, 1796, aged seventy-four, in consequence of a disorder induced by the wounds
+in consequence of a disorder induced by the wounds received on board the

-received on board the Sutherland, in 1747, as mentioned in the former part of
+Sutherland, in 1747, as mentioned in the former part of this narrative.
+The

-but the bulk of his fortune, real and personal, he willed to his natural son,
+the bulk of his fortune, real and personal, he willed to his natural son,

 George Palliser, esq.
-A suitable monument is erected to his memory in the
+A suitable monument is erected

 An anonymous writer, who

-certainly was no relative or interested person, from his having much mistated
+certainly was no relative or interested person, from his having much mistated the manner in which he

-the manner in which he received his fatal hurt, gives the following character
+received his fatal hurt, gives the following character of him.

-"As a professional
+"As a professional man,

-of a humane and benevolent disposition."
+and benevolent disposition."

 To this character we have